Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 Oncology is the field of healthcare that focuses on cancer.

-Oncology nurses play an important role in treating this devastating disease.
+Oncology nurses play an essential role in treating this devastating disease.
 They work directly with patients, administer their treatment, and provide invaluable emotional support to them and their families.
 They also educate patients, family and caregivers on the disease and treatment process, offering resources for care that extend beyond health facility walls.

 Many oncology nurses develop deep relationships with their patients as they undergo treatment.
 Oncology nursing also offers plenty of opportunities for life-long learning and professional growth.
 In turn, it can be a very rewarding profession.